cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/places/create.md

 The possible taxonomy terms can be browsed via the [`GET /terms`](/reference/taxonomy.json/paths/~1terms/get) endpoint on the Taxonomy API.

-To create a place, at least one term of the domain `eventtype` and a `scope` that contains `places` is required.
+To create a place, one term (and one only) of the domain `eventtype` and a `scope` that contains `places` is required.
 For example the following term that categorizes a place as a museum:

 ```json
 {